Row64/row64tools/README.md

 You can also load and run diagnostics on .ramdb files.

-row64tools also include a .ramdb for testing in the function .load_to_json
+row64tools also include a .ramdb for testing in the function .example_path()

 In this example we load and run diagnostics with: json, pandas dataframe, and numpy: